Albert0i/crud-mongodb/README.md

 ![alt experimental addTopic1](img/addTopicServerAction1.JPG)

-By removing the "use server" from topicServerAction.js and re-execute.
+Message is printed out on the server console.
+However, taking off the "use server" and re-execute.

 ![alt experimental addTopic2](img/addTopicServerAction2.JPG)

+Message is printed out on browser console.

 ### III.
 Deployment
 (to be continue...)